EN language selector search

 L'Heritage

-From the operators of Frenchy's Café at Georges Heights, L'Heritage is an opportunity for visitors to enjoy a traditional French menu with matched wines in a heritage setting.
+From the operators of Frenchy's Cafe at Georges Heights, L'Heritage is an opportunity for visitors to enjoy a traditional French menu with matched wines in a heritage setting.
 The bistro is set within a historic naval building featuring high ceilings and panoramic views.
+Plus, the venue now serves takeaway food and beverages, including coffee, from Wednesday through Sunday.

 History

-Local names for the area include Koree and Taliangy, which refers to the stretch of water between Chowder Bay and Obelisk Beach.
+Gooree traditionally served social and ceremonial purposes and also provided shelter, food and water.
+Other traditional names for the area include Taliangy, which refers to the stretch of water between Chowder Bay and Obelisk Beach.
+Meanwhile, the name Chowder Bay dates to the 1830s when whalers made fish chowder from local oysters and pipis.

 [Image caption: Chowder Bay and Clifton Gardens, circa 1878-79, National Library of Australia]